Jaguar E-Pace SUV - MPG, running costs & CO2

 Jaguar E-Pace MPG & CO2

 The most economical E-Pace in the standard range is the D165, which is the entry-level, front-wheel drive diesel.
-It claims fuel economy of up to 46.9mpg and CO2 emissions of 158-179g/km, with economy falling slightly if you opt for bigger wheels.
-The same engine with four-wheel drive and an automatic transmission returns fuel economy up to 44.3mpg and 167-182g/km.
-With the additional 4% tax on diesel fuel, even the D165 occupies the top BiK bracket for company-car drivers.
+It claims fuel economy of up to 45.6mpg and CO2 emissions of starting at 162g/km, with economy falling slightly if you opt for bigger wheels.
+The same engine with four-wheel drive and an automatic transmission returns fuel economy up to 43.4mpg and emission starting at 171g/km.
+This means that the D165 occupies the top BiK bracket for company-car drivers.

-Move up to the more powerful D200 diesel, which is only available with four-wheel drive and an automatic gearbox, and it returns up to 43.9mpg with CO2 emissions of 169-185g/km.
+Move up to the more powerful D200 diesel, which is only available with four-wheel drive and an automatic gearbox, and it returns up to 43.3mpg with CO2 emissions starting from 171g/km.

 All three petrol engines are relatively powerful and come with automatic gearboxes and four-wheel drive as standard, so they aren’t cheap to run.
-The P200 and P250 both claim up to 29.2mpg with CO2 emissions of between 200-218g/km.
-The petrol E-Paces offers similar economy to the Audi Q3 40 TFSI, but the BMW X1 xDrive20i is slightly more efficient at 38.7mpg.
+The P200 and P250 both claim up to 31.3mpg with CO2 emissions starting from 203g/km upwards.
+The petrol E-Paces offers similar economy to the Audi Q3 40 TFSI, but the BMW X1 xDrive20i is slightly more efficient at around 38mpg.

 With a 15kWh battery and electric motor fitted alongside a small 1.5-litre petrol engine, the P300e PHEV should be far cheaper to run.
 Thanks to its ability to drive for up to 34 miles on electricity alone, its official figures of 141mph and 44g/km of CO2 are way ahead of the petrol and diesel versions.
 Perhaps even more importantly for company-car drivers, it also sits in a considerably lower BiK band.
 Charging the battery to 80% takes around 1.5 hours using a 7kW wallbox, while 32kW DC charging (like you might find at a public charger) drops this to just 30 minutes.

-All versions of the E-Pace will be slightly less efficient with larger alloy wheels.
-VED (tax) is the standard rate (apart from for the PHEV, which gets a small discount), but be aware that the E-Pace range straddles the £40,000 threshold, so some of the more expensive models will incur a surcharge during years two to six of ownership.
+The entry-level D165 equipped with a manual gearbox is liable for the standard VED (road tax) rate, while all other versions including the PHEV will cost the discounted VED rate.
+Be aware that the majority of the E-Pace range straddles the £40,000 threshold, so some of the more expensive models will incur the annual surcharge during years two to six of ownership.

 The entry-level E-Pace D165 sits in insurance group 28, while upgrading to the D200 in R-Dynamic SE trim bumps this up to group 37 - fairly high ratings for a family SUV.
 The P300e in R-Dynamic S trim could be even more costly to cover, in group 40 out of 50.